bgoodlab/bgoodlab.github.io/_pages/publications.md

 1. B.H.
 Good†, L.B.
 Rosenfeld.
 Eco-evolutionary feedbacks in the human gut microbiota. <a href="https://www.biorxiv.org/content/10.1101/2022.01.26.477953v1"> biorXiv</a> (2022).

 1. Ghosh, O.M. and B.H.
-Good.
-Emergent evolutionary forces in spatial models of microbial growth in the human gut microbiota. <a href="https://www.biorxiv.org/content/10.1101/2021.07.15.452569v2"> biorXiv</a> (2021).
+Good.  <a href="https://www.biorxiv.org/content/10.1101/2021.07.15.452569v2">Emergent evolutionary forces in spatial models of microbial growth in the human gut microbiota.</a> *PNAS* in press (2022).

 1. Melissa, M.J., **B.H.
 Good**, D.S.
 Fisher, and M.M.
 Desai, Population genetics of polymorphism and divergence in rapidly evolving populations. *Genetics* in press (2022).